 Here you need an Ethernet cable to bypass the router.

-- Shut down your device and plug your device directly into the modem via Ethernet cable.
+- Shut down your device and plug your device directly into the modem via an Ethernet cable.

 - Now unplug your modem for 30-40 seconds and then plug it back.

-- And start the device and launch Netflix to see if the error is solved or not.
+- And start the device and launch Netflix to see if the error is solved.

-If in case this won’t work for you to solve the error change the DNS settings and check if this works for you to solve the error.
+If in case this won’t work for you to solve the nw-2-5 Netflix code change the DNS settings and check if this works for you to solve the error.

 Solution 4 – Change DNS Server to Public

 You may see the Netflix error code NW-2-5, due to the DNS server outages as this prevents Netflix from streaming properly.
 So in this case switching to the public DNS server might also work for you to solve the error.

 Follow the steps to change your DNS server to the public:

 - Right-click on your network icon, on the taskbar then click on the Open Network & Internet settings.